 Fixed FX Rates

-Fixed exchange rates, or pegged exchange rates, occur when a country’s central bank or government sets and maintains them.
-These rates do not fluctuate with market conditions.
+Fixed exchange rates, also known as pegged exchange rates, occur when a country’s central bank or government sets and maintains a specific exchange rate for its currency.
+These rates do not fluctuate in response to market conditions.
 Instead, they are often used to provide stability and predictability in international trade.

 A prime example of a fixed exchange rate is the Hong Kong dollar (HKD), pegged to the U.S. dollar.
 The Hong Kong Monetary Authority maintains this peg to ensure economic stability.